-- If goals and interests are aligned, utilities and cities can work together as implementation partners by providing necessary resources and expertise to support various goals, such as: - Scaling up and co-investing in local solutions - Advocating for regulatory changes - Cost-effectively planning for changes to electric loads - Increasing deployment of renewable resources - Reducing likelihood of stranded assets (e.g. natural gas assets) - Collaboration can help ensure cities achieve their GHG emissions reduction targets and mitigate the risks utilities would otherwise be exposed to-including poor grid management, increasing rates for customers, and potentially stranded assets. - As a recent analysis by Moody's points out, such challenges lead to rising credit risk, making it more expensive for utilities to raise capital to support operations.
+- If goals and interests are aligned, utilities and cities can work together as implementation partners by providing necessary resources and expertise to support various goals, such as: - Scaling up and co-investing in local solutions - Advocating for regulatory changes - Cost-effectively planning for changes to electric loads - Increasing deployment of renewable resources - Reducing likelihood of stranded assets (e.g. natural gas assets) - Collaboration can help ensure cities achieve their GHG emissions reduction targets and mitigate the risks utilities would otherwise be exposed to-including the management of an increasingly volatile grid dynamic, increasing rates for customers, and potentially stranded assets. - As a recent analysis by Moody's points out, such challenges lead to rising credit risk, making it more expensive for utilities to raise capital to support operations.